MainulDip/AndroidDevStudy/Networking-Android.md

     - Race-condition: when multiple threads try to access the same value in memory at the same time.
 Race conditions can result in hard to reproduce, random looking bugs, which may cause your the to crash, often unpredictably.

 ### Kotlin Coroutine:
 Coroutines enable multitasking, but provide another level of abstraction over simply working with threads.
 One key feature of coroutines is the ability to store state, so that they can be halted and resumed.
-It provide singnaling with other coroutines (cooperative multitasking)
+It provide signaling with other coroutines (cooperative multitasking)
 * CoroutineScope: is a context that enforces cancellation and other rules to its children and their children recursively. ie: launch() and async().
 * Job: a cancelable unit of work with a lifecycle, inside a CoroutineScope. ie: launch()
 * Dispatcher: it manages which backing thread the coroutine will use for its execution, removing the responsibility of when and where to use a new thread from the developer.
 Main for UI thread, Default, IO, or Unconfined will use other threads.